Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

 Making an impact in a fictitious world

-The Player Agency, defined by Karen and Simon Tanenbaum in their paper Commitment to Meaning: A Reframing of Agency in Games as the satisfactory sensation of being able to take important decisions and see the results of their actions.
+Player Agency is defined by Karen and Simon Tanenbaum in their paper Commitment to Meaning: A Reframing of Agency in Games as the satisfactory sensation of being able to take important decisions and see the results of their actions.

-As we commented before, immersion through the use of player emotions is a clear example of how significative this experience is for him/her, so emotional inertia is a phenomenon that designers look forward to.
-In order to improve those emotional bindings we know that the player needs an adaption time, but as Meg Jayanath explains in her GDC 2016 talk Forget Protagonists: Writing NPCs with Agency for 80 Days and Beyond, that empathy flourishes in the player not only when the characters have the same objectives as we do, but when they show human traits that makes them feel real.
-It is accomplished by letting us share moments with them where we see how these characters are affected by the positive and negative parts of the adventure, remarking the bad side of it.
-That’s because the effort and loss suffered from those characters makes us see them as our true companions.
+As commented before, immersion through the use of player emotions is a clear example of how significant this experience is for him/her, so emotional inertia is a phenomenon that designers look forward to.
+In order to improve those emotional bindings, we know that players need an adaption time, but as Meg Jayanath explains in her GDC 2016 talk Forget Protagonists: Writing NPCs with Agency for 80 Days and Beyond, empathy flourishes in the player not only when the characters have the same objectives as we do, but when they show human traits that makes them feel real.
+That is accomplished by letting us share moments with them, where we see how these characters are affected by the positive and negative parts of the adventure, remarking the bad side of it.
+That’s because the effort and loss suffered from those characters make us see them as our true companions.

-Immersion, agency and empathy are fundamental components for the design tool responsible for this behaviour, known as emotional engagement, defined by Kiel Mark Gilleade and Jen Allanson in their academic paper Affective Videogames and Modes of Affective Gaming: Assist Me, Challenge Me, Emote Me (2005) as using player emotions as an element that is going to influence his/her actions.
+Immersion, agency, and empathy are fundamental components for the design tool responsible for this behavior, known as emotional engagement, defined by Kiel Mark Gilleade and Jen Allanson in their academic paper Affective Videogames and Modes of Affective Gaming: Assist Me, Challenge Me, Emote Me (2005) as using player emotions as an element that is going to influence his/her actions.